Jersey club: TikTok and international adoption: 2020–present

 Jersey club artist Cookiee Kawaii's song "Vibe" was a 2020 viral sensation, sparking worldwide fanfare on the social media app TikTok.

 In September 2021, Jersey club producer and DJ Uniiqu3 had her breakthrough single "Microdosing" used to Soundtrack Versace x Fendi "Fendaci" catwalk collection.

 In 2022, Drake released his seventh studio album Honestly, Nevermind which contains the song "Currents", which was heavily influenced by Jersey club music and features the characteristic "Some Cut" bed squeak sample.
 The track "Sticky" uses the Baltimore Club five beat bass drum pattern.

-In 2022, Lil Uzi Vert dropped their viral Jersey Club song "Just Wanna Rock" which went viral all over social media sites, including TikTok and Twitter and has since charted at number 10 on the Billboard Hot 100.
+In 2022, Lil Uzi Vert released the Jersey Club song "Just Wanna Rock" which gained virality on social media, including TikTok and Twitter and peaked at number 10 on the Billboard Hot 100.
+This led to a new level of popularity for the genre in the early months of 2023, including the Jersey Club inspired single by PinkPantheress and Ice Spice "Boy's a Liar Pt.
+2" reaching number 3 on both the Billboard Hot 100 and the Billboard Global 200 in April.
+In December 2025, Lil Uzi Vert released the Jersey Club song "What You Saying", which peaked at number 12 on the Billboard Hot 100 in the following January and reached number 1 on the Billboard Rhythmic Airplay chart in March.